 ICM 2018 to be Held in Rio de Janeiro, Brazil

 At the 2014 ICM in Seoul, Rio de Janerio was selected to host the next International Congress of Mathematicians.
+The ICM 2018 will be held from August 1-9 at the Rio Centro Cenvention Center.
+The General Assembly of the IMU will meet in São Paulo from July 29 -30.
 Registration for the event will not be available until 2017, but those interested are encouraged to visit the ICM 2018 website and sign up for the newsletter for event updates.

 2014 International Congress of Mathematicians (ICM): August 13-21 in Seoul, Korea